-My two most recent ones, An Ex to Grind and Some Nerve, have been out in ebook editions.
-But when my earlier novels were published, the ebook revolution hadn't happened yet.
-Thanks to my agent's new ebook department at Trident Media, all my books will be ebooks and I couldn't be happier.
-Six of the novels have just gone up on e-tailer sites and the rest will follow shortly.
+Absolutely.
+My two more recent ones, An Ex to Grind and Some Nerve, have been out in ebook editions for awhile.
+And now the others are available.
 I really hope to reach a whole new audience by going digital.
 The books have gotten a facelift too - snappy new covers, new bio material, even a new title for my first novel, Cha Cha Cha.

 What's the title now?

 For the ebook I decided to title it Clean Sweep.
 There was always a lot of confusion about "Cha Cha Cha" and what it meant.
 Readers found it hard to remember.
 Since the heroine is a suburban princess who loses all her money and has to become a maid, I thought "Clean Sweep" was perfect.

 It’s what publishers and booksellers refer to as narrative nonfiction.
 Part baseball diary, part memoir, it's about the months I spent following the New York Yankees to nearly every game in every city for half of the 2007 season.
 It's for women who love their baseball team as passionately as they would love a romantic partner.
 It's also for readers who can't stand baseball but enjoy stories about the highs and lows of marriage.